OlivierMounicq/CSharpNotes/Performance/Making-dotnet-application-faster.md

 	* Double its size with each expansion
 	* For 100 000 000 insertions : [log<sub>2</sub> 100 000 000] = 27 expansions
 	*
+* Each time, there is an insertion into the list:
+	* a new array is created by allocation
+	* all elements of the former array are copied to the new array
+	* the GC has to clean the former array used by the List class.

+* Extension not at the end of the list is very expensive
+	* good only to append data
+* No specialization lookup facility
+* Still no per-element overhead (because based on an array)

+### LinkedList&lt;T&gt;

+* Doubly-linked list : each element knows its previous and next element
+* Vey flexible collections for insertions/deletions : to insert/delete you only need to update the next and previous pointer.
+* Still requires linear time (O(n)) for lookup
+* Very big space overhead per element (each element has a next and previous pointers)

+### Trees

+* ```SortedDictionary<K,V>``` and ```SortedSet<T>``` are implemented with a balanced binary search tree

+* based on binary tree datasctructure